uniquekarki/uniquekarki.github.io/content/posts/reads/index.md

 I consider myself fortunate enough to have picked up a few books that have had a pround effect on my.
 This page lists some of such books and also my current reads.

 ##### Current Reads:
-1. The Divine Comedy - Dante Alighieri
+1. The Brothers Karamazov - Fyodor Dostoevsky

 ##### Reading List:
 1. Crime and Punishment - Fyodor Dostoevsky